#1-Reward for Tznius:

 B: Covering Hair in Privacy:

-having seen seven sons who all became Kohanim Gedolim (High Priests).
-When asked what notable deed she
+woman merited having seen seven sons who all became Kohanim Gedolim (High Priests).
+When asked what notable

-did to merit having such children she answered, "The ceiling beams of my house never saw the hair of my head".
-This
+deed she did to merit having such children she answered, "The ceiling beams of my house never saw the hair of my head".

-means that even when she wished to comb her hair she would avoid exposing the hair properly.
-For example, she combed the hair
+This means that even when she wished to comb her hair she would avoid exposing the hair properly.
+For example, she combed

-of the average woman.
-However, the basic idea of reducing the exposure of hair to the absolute minimum is certainly to be
+woman.
+However, the basic idea of reducing the exposure of hair to the absolute minimum is certainly to be learned from Kimchis,

 a woman could merit to have children who are great Talmidei Chachamim (Torah Scholars).